kiyagak/Splunk-Portfolio/Cloud-Integration-With-AWS-S3-Buckets.md

 ## Create a New Index

+We will ingest data from the **static-data** index instead of AWS with these steps:

 - Log into Splunk Enterprise web interface using your admin username and password
 - Click **Settings**
 - Click **Indexes**
 - Click **New Index**
 - Name it as aws-data
 - Click **Save**

-we will ingest data from static-data index and not from AWS

 <img width="910" height="327" alt="image" src="https://github.com/user-attachments/assets/86e35912-0fbe-4864-b57f-c4bccf52322f" />